Linear qualification: A two year course with all exams at the end of Year 13.

 English and Maths GCSE Re-sit Classes (where necessary)

-- For all students that do not achieve a C grade pass in Year 11.
+• For students that do not achieve a 4 grade in Year 11.

-- It is compulsory for students who do not achieve the C in either English or maths to take re-sit classes in the Sixth Form
+• It is compulsory for students who do not achieve Level 4 in either English or Maths to take re-sit classes in the Sixth Form.

-- Students achieving a mix of C and D grades at GCSE are best suited to this course.
+• Students achieving a mix of Level 2 & 3 grades at GCSE are best suited to this course.

-- It aims to give students an additional year’s study before starting Level 3 Vocational courses.
+• It aims to give students and additional year’s study before starting Level 3 Vocational courses.

-Entry Guide: Students will be interviewed individually to access this course.
+Entry Guide: Students will be interviewed individually to access these courses.

-Futures Courses: Medics, Scientists (TASC), Teachers, Oxbridge, Sports Science courses Extended Project Qualification (EPQ)
+Futures Courses: Medics, Scientists (TASC), Teachers, Oxbridge, Sports Science courses and the Extended Project Qualification (EPQ)

 • These sit alongside A Level and Vocational subjects and are extra, optional courses that are designed to give students a broader experience of their subjects away from the exam curriculum.